 - APIs provide key insights into real-time possibilities for analytics delivery on the spot.

 - APIs are an extremely popular tool that can fast-track your business.

 Here at Axway, we know APIs are the building blocks of modern business, so we’ve designed the Amplify API Management Platform to automate their discovery and management.
 Because it functions as a focused server that regulates traffic, an API gateway is a required component of a secure API architecture.

 The only open, independent platform for governing APIs across teams, the hybrid cloud, and third-party ecosystems, Amplify lets you manage your API services and simplifies API production and consumption, so organizations can focus on what they do best.

-Download our digital transformation survival guide to learn how businesses are embracing APIs in their digital transformation to improve customer experience, drive innovation, and open up to partners.
+Download our digital transformation survival guide to learn how businesses are embracing APIs to improve customer experience, drive innovation, and open up to partners.